vojtechruz/spring-web-cert-notes-4.2/README.md

 ###View Resolver Chain
 - Beans of ViewResolver are discovered by Type and added to View Resolver Chain
 - When a controller returns a logical view name, Dispatcher Servlet queries ViewResolvers in the chain depending on their Order.
 When first resolver returns View, chain does not continue
-- Some resolvers can be only last (JSTL, JSON, XSLT,...), other anywhere in the chain (Tiles, Velocity, Freemarker,...) - they return null if view not resolved -> chain continues
+- Some resolvers can be only last (JSTL, JSON, XSLT,...), other anywhere in the chain (Tiles, Velocity, Freemarker,...) - they return null if view not resolved → chain continues
 - Order can be set
-    - In Java
+**In Java Config**
 ```java
 @Bean
 public BeanNameViewResolver beanNameViewResolver() {